13 Hours (4 sessions)

 The November 2021, January 2022, March and May 2022 courses are fully booked.

-March 2022, January 2022 and Nov 2021 courses are all approved for CPDA.
+All courses are approved for CPDA.
 The approval for all courses is on the proviso that no further lockdowns or covid restrictions are imposed on face-to-face meetings.
 The Deanery was clear that if restrictions are imposed, then the course can continue to go ahead without CPDA approval.
 This is a great step in the right direction which allows me to advertise future dates in Scotland with the support of the Deanery.

 The November course sold out in 24 hours.
 The January, March and May courses are now fully booked.
 The July course has only one space available and the November course is now open for booking.
 This will be the last course in Glasgow for 2022.
 The course is limited to 15 delegates.
-I will release future dates for 2022 in due course.

 Please continue to register your interest for future course dates so you can be added to the waiting list.
 If you are on the waiting list, you will be given priority booking for future dates before the course is announced on social media.